- Add an Extra Field for a Schema Type

 - How to map fields with custom fields from third party plugins?

-- How to Accept User Ratings from Users in Schema Pro?
+- Accept User Ratings from Users

-- How to Update Schema Pro?
+- Update Schema Pro

-- How to Register Your Copy of Schema Pro?
-(License Registration)
+- Register Your Copy of Schema Pro

-- Selecting Organization Type in the Setup Wizard
+- Organization Type in the Setup Wizard

 - Schema Pro Setup Wizard